Chrischan1504/Travel-Rations--MREs/README.md

   XML by Tammabanana
   Art recolors by A Friend
   Mechanics consultation with Skullywag, Spoonshortage, and YOINKED from ProfugoBarbarus and 3DGrunge's prior conversation in same channel.

+  Updated by Zedrackis for 0.18
+	Updated by Chrischan1504 for 1.0